Nets' Kevin Durant Apologizes For Profanity-Ridden Messages To Actor

-Things between Kevin Durant and Michael Rappoport got ugly recently, and for all of the world to see.
+Things between Kevin Durant and Michael Rapaport got ugly recently, and for all of the world to see.

-The Brooklyn Nets star got into a heated exchange with the 51-year-old actor recently, and the profanity-ridden messages were aired out on Twitter by Rapoport on Tuesday.
+The Brooklyn Nets star got into a heated exchange with the 51-year-old actor, and the profanity-ridden message were aired out on Twitter by Rapaport on Tuesday.

+You can read the messages here, but they do contain NSFW for language.

-The conversation in question, which took place via Instagram direct message, saw Durant provoked to clap back at Rapoport after the NBA superstar was interviewed by TNT’s NBA broadcasting crew.
-It included a number of threats and homophobic insults against Rapoport.
+The conversation in question, which took place via Instagram direct message, saw Durant provoked to clap back at Rapaport after the NBA superstar was interviewed by TNT’s NBA broadcasting crew.
+It included a number of threats and homophobic insults against Rapaport.

-Durant later that day insinuated that he and Rapoport go at it quite a bit, but their verbal altercations usually get much worse, accompanied by a condescending apology.
+Durant later that day insinuated that he and Rapaport go at it quite a bit, but their verbal altercations usually get much worse, accompanied by a condescending apology.

-The forward issued a more serious apology Thursday in a Nets media availability, but only for his word choice.
-Durant doesn’t seem to be willing to apologize to Rapoport, who has been known to enjoy stirring the pot.
+The forward issued a more serious apology Thursday in a Nets media availability.
+Durant doesn’t seem to be willing to apologize to Rapaport, who has been known to enjoy stirring the pot.

 “I’m sorry that people seen that language I used, that’s not really what I want people to hear and see from me,” Durant said, via SNY Nets.

-The Nets organization has had internal discussion regarding the exchange, coach Steve Nash said via ESPN’s Malika Andrews.
+The Nets organization has had internal discussions regarding the exchange, coach Steve Nash said via ESPN’s Malika Andrews.

 We’ll see if anything actually comes of the social media beef, though.